kingemorej/Virus/README.md

 ### Step 1: Make a new folder (in downloads folder) and name it malware

-- Inside the malware folder add a new folder again and name it virus1
-- Download the .wav file (e.g. 668981__vestibule-door__monster-loose-alarm.wav) and save it directly to your Downloads folder
----

 ### Step 2: Setup your Virtual Environment